Tools4everBV/HelloID-Conn-Prov-Target-Ysis/README.md

 ## Getting started

 ### Prerequisites
+ - The "IAM-ID" field of Ysis must be filled with employeeNumber before implementing this connector.
  - The URLs and the OAuth Credentials.
 Which are documented in the connection settings.
  - A Mail server which accessible by HelloId or the Agent.
  - Mapping Between function and discipline